 5 reasons why we love Kidzland (and why you will too!)
+(CLOSED)

 Kidzland at The Grandstand is one of Singapore’s largest indoor playground that houses distinct play areas and its own games arcade, making it a one-stop entertainment centre for the whole family.

 When she was five, Little E had raved about Kidzland after an excursion with her pre-school.
 Two years later, Little E still raved about the place after her visit, and with the whole family in tow this time, we all got what the hype was about.